 A total of 90 credit hours, including dissertation.
-Students must complete the department core courses: P595, P660, P553, and a second statistics course.
-Also required are course selections from the student’s area of specialization, usually consisting of approximately 12 credit hours from a selection of core courses in a student’s major area of study.
-Unless pursuing a double major, the student is also required to complete a minor.
-In addition, students are expected to complete one graduate course in two areas outside the student’s specialization and minor areas (or outside both majors, in the case of a double major).
-Up to two additional courses may be specified by the student’s advisory committee at any time before the Qualifying Exam has been successfully passed.
+Students must complete the department core courses: P595, P660, P553, and a second statistics course or a methods course as approved by the advisory committee.
+Also required are course selections from the student’s area of specialization, usually consisting of approximately 12-24 credit hours from a selection of core courses in a student’s major area of study.
+Unless pursuing a double major, the student is also required to complete an individualized or external minor as approved by the advisory committe.
+Occassionally, additional courses may be specified by the student’s advisory committee at any time before the Qualifying Exam has been successfully passed.

 Failure to complete required courses within a timeframe specified by the student’s advisory committee may make a student subject to academic probation and dismissal.

-Doctoral students pursuing a single major may choose to minor outside of the department or to take an in-depth minor within the Department of Psychological and Brain Sciences.
+Doctoral students pursuing a single major may choose to minor outside of the department or to take an in-depth individualized minor within the Department of Psychological and Brain Sciences.
 If a minor outside the department is elected, the requirements are specified by that unit.
-An in-depth minor within the department consists of 9 credit hours of graduate course work in an area of psychological and brain sciences other than that of the major.
+An individualized minor within the department consists of at least 9 credit hours of graduate course work in an area of psychological and brain sciences other than that of the major.
 The specific courses making up such a minor must be approved by the student’s advisory committee.
+The individualized minor must also be approved by the University Graduate School.
 Students pursuing a double major are not required to complete a minor (see General Requirements section of the Graduate Bulletin).

-Written and oral portions of the qualifying exam must be successfully passed by the beginning of the fifth regular semester of residency.
-Students with a double major may request one additional year before they take the qualifying examination and must successfully pass the exam by the beginning of the seventh regular semester of residency (see General Requirements section of the Graduate Bulletin).
+Written and oral portions of the qualifying exam must be successfully passed by the beginning of the fifth regular semester.
+Students with a double major may request one additional year before they take the qualifying examination and must successfully pass the exam by the beginning of the seventh regular semester (see General Requirements section of the Graduate Bulletin).
 Students who do not pass the qualifying exam will be given an opportunity to retake the exam within one semester (i.e., by the end of the fifth semester or for double majors by the end of the seventh semester).
-Students who do not successfully pass their second attempt at the qualifying examination will be subject to dismissal.
+Students who do not successfully pass their second attempt at the qualifying examination will be dismissed.

 Advisory and Research Committees

 Students must identify a major advisor and have an advisor throughout the course of their graduate studies.
-Student must form an advisory committee by the end of their second semester; later in their course of study, students must form a research (dissertation) committee.
+Student must form an advisory committee by the end of their first year; later in their course of study, students must form a research (dissertation) committee.
 The student’s committee (advisory or research) shall consult with the student, at least once per year, to help determine the student’s course of graduate study, develop a research program, approve the student’s course selections, and review the student’s progress in all areas (for example, but not limited to: completion of required courses, course grades, adequacy of teaching, and research progress).
+Following each yearly meeting a written report of the meeting must be filed with the Director of Graduate Studies.
 The student’s committee will determine whether or not the student is making adequate progress in all areas.
 Should the advisory (or research) committee determine that a student is not making adequate progress in any area, this may be grounds for eliminating a student’s department funding, probation, or dismissal from the program.